thatpeacegirl/thatpeacegirl/README.md

-- 👋 Hi, I’m @thatpeacegirl
+- 👋 Hi, I’m Peace
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on learning projects :)
-- 📫 You can reach me on my twitter
+- 📫 You can reach me on https://twitter.com/__thatpeacegirl

 <!---
 thatpeacegirl/thatpeacegirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.